AlexJOlson/CS111_Connect4/README.md

 turns.
 The list class stores the list representation of the board.
 It updates and manipulates this data to make it possible to check for four in a rows in every direction.

-• There are also several functions not part of a class.
+• There are also several functions that are not part of a class.
 DrawButtons and addBoard design the graphics window.
 ChooseColor lets the user choose what color tile to use.
 Find4(List) is implemented to check whether there are any four in a rows (if so, it will declare a winner) and find3(list) checks for three in a rows so that the computer can place its